 What is the Salmon Health program?

 Salmon health captures the connection between the components of an ecosystem and how it impacts the health of salmon and their ability to survive and reproduce.
-The Strategic Salmon Health Initiative was a partnered research effort with DfO and Genome BC.
+The Strategic Salmon Health Initiative was a partnered research effort with DFO and Genome BC.
 Launched over a decade ago, the Initiative examined factors impacting salmon health including the role of open-net-pen aquaculture.
-Still in its nascent stages, PSF’s Salmon Ecological Health Program will build on findings from the Initiative and focus on understanding where and when Pacific salmon face challenges that affect their health and survival.
+Still in its nascent stages, PSF’s Salmon Health Program will build on findings from the Initiative and focus on understanding where and when Pacific salmon face challenges that affect their health and survival.
 Studies focus on factors such as disease, high water temperatures, low oxygen, other environmental stressors, or combinations of these factors.